vinayak-dhaka/Kubernetes_phase2/README.md

 ##  Setup & Running the Project

-Follow these steps to set up the environment and run the remediation agent:
+Follow these stepss to set up the environment and run the remediation agent: